dsonyy/light-printer/README.md

 </p>

 ## How to run it?
 Please note that this code is written only for **Anet A8 3D printer**.
-I haven't tested it for any other printers so it would have to be adjusted a little bit.
+I haven't tested it for any other printers, so it would have to be adjusted a little bit.

 ### Requirements
-- **Anet A8 printer** - but actually it could be anything which is G-code programmable, has X and Y axis and allows you to put a LED box on its head.
+- **Anet A8 printer** - but actually, it could be anything, which is G-code programmable and allows you to put a LED box on its head.
 - **Raspberry Pi** - or something with GPIO ports and Python.
-- **A camera with (very) long exposure photos** - 30s exposure may be too short period of time.
-Average photo needs a few minutes to be drawn completely.
+- **A camera with (very) long exposure photos** - 30s exposure may be a too short period of time.
+An average photo needs a few minutes to be drawn completely.
 - **A box with a small hole and RGB LED inside** - we have to be sure that every shot of a single photo's pixel will se sharp.
 I have prepared some 3D-printable models to store LED which are ready to be used with Anet A8.

 ### First run